Study with us

 For full course descriptions, please visit the Academic Calendar.

-Course outlines are available to view on this page.
+Course outlines are available to view on the Faculty of Agricultural and Food Sciences website.

 See the full Food Science program progression plans on our Degree advising page under "Degree requirements."